 Neil James, Vice President of the Middle East, Central and Southern Asia and Africa Regions for Panasonic Avionics said, “The Middle East, Central and Southern Asia, and Africa regions are home to some of the world’s most innovative airlines, and our new MECSAA Hub ensures we deliver the highest levels of support to these very important and strategic customers.
 This is truly a momentous occasion for our company and, more importantly, for our customers.”

-H.E Dr Mohammed Al Zarooni, Director General, DAFZA: “The presence of companies that acknowledge innovators and leaders in their field is integral to fulfilling DAFZA’s commitment to provide high-calibre integrated solutions to the global business community.
+H.E Dr Mohammed Al Zarooni, Director General, DAFZ: “The presence of companies that acknowledge innovators and leaders in their field is integral to fulfilling DAFZ’s commitment to provide high-calibre integrated solutions to the global business community.
 Given the rapid and dynamic evolution of today’s avionics industry, establishing a base here in the Middle East’s leading Freezone enables Panasonic Avionics to pursue new levels of success and not only keep in step with market movements in the MECSAA territories, but positively impact them as well.
-For our part, DAFZA will ensure that the facility operates within an environment that is conducive to innovation, sustainability, and excellence.”
+For our part, DAFZ will ensure that the facility operates within an environment that is conducive to innovation, sustainability, and excellence.”

 The MECSAA Hub delivers over 20,000 wiring harnesses to OEMs and airlines each month, repairs some 65,000 avionics devices per year and manages software and media integration for 33 airlines.